What Is Satanism? A Complete Guide to Types, Beliefs & History

 Founded early 2000s · Online · Neo-Nazi / Theistic

-The organization has been widely criticized for using Satanism to recruit, particularly young people, into white supremacist ideology.
-It is rejected by mainstream Satanist organizations.
+Joy of Satan Ministries promotes "Spiritual Satanism" incorporating antisemitic conspiracy theories and Holocaust denial.
+It has been widely criticized for using Satanism to recruit into white supremacist ideology.
+It is explicitly rejected by mainstream Satanist organizations and bears no resemblance to legitimate Satanic practice.

-Beliefs & Philosophy
+Satanism Beliefs, Tenets & Philosophy

-Core principles across Satanic traditions
+Core principles and philosophical teachings across Satanic traditions

-LaVeyan Satanism — The Nine Satanic Statements
+LaVeyan Satanism Philosophy — The Nine Satanic Statements

 1. Satan represents indulgence instead of abstinence.